-We have a bed on our front porch at the cottage which overlooks the lake. (you know – the porch with the plaid floor).
-It’s the perfect spot to read and relax on a summer afternoon.
+We have a bed on our front porch at the cottage which overlooks the lake.
+(You know – the porch with the plaid floor).
+It’s the perfect shady spot to read and relax on a hot summer afternoon.

 I was lounging and browsing through an old Martha Stewart Magazine and came across a recipe that steamed clams and “coins” of corn in the same pot.

 I thought I’d like to try something similar but I wanted to cook everything on our charcoal grill instead.

 The corn is marinated in white wine, and hot peppers are grilled alongside the clams and corn.
 The combination is amazing!

 The clams and corn turned out great and made a wonderful “vacation at the lake” meal.

 We have a nice Weber Grill.
 We don’t like using starter fluid for our charcoal, so we always use a metal fire starter.
 You just crumple a sheet of newspaper and place it in the bottom, and then fill the top with charcoal briquets.
 Depending in the wind, it’s generally ready to pour on to the grill grates in 20 – 30 minutes.

 - 3 ears corn on the cob

 - white wine